LEARNAcademy/overlap-contract-job-documentation/resources/onboarding.md

 ### Second Day
 - How to plan for lectures
+- Syllabus
-- Onboarding for Bravo students (one on ones, email sequences, computers) -
+- Onboarding for Bravo students (one on ones, email sequences, computers) assist Hillary with onboarding